-At the risk of sounding over the top, The 1975 at Sheffield were absolutely INCREDIBLE.
-The BEST show I have ever been too and that is saying a lot.
+At the risk of sounding over the top, The 1975 at Sheffield was absolutely INCREDIBLE.
+The BEST show I have ever been to and that is saying a lot.
 I didn’t think they would be able to top their Glasgow show at The SSE Hydro two weeks before, but I was so wrong.

 The 1975 were on another level in Sheffield.
 Maybe because it was the last show on their blockbuster UK tour or maybe the energy from the crowd was different.
 Whatever it was, it was amazing!

 Frontman, Matt Healy was dressed in blue overalls while the rest of the band wore smart shirts.
 They opened the show with upbeat tracks “Give Yourself a Try”, “Love Me”, “TOOTIMETOOTIMETOOTIME” before going into mellower songs like “A Change of Heart”, “Loving Someone” and “Fallingforyou”.
 The last section of the show featured more big hits like “Love It If We Made It”, “Girls” and “Sex”.

 Everything about the show was amazing.
 The best show we’ve been to in terms of the stage and lights show.
 There was even a travellator across the front of the stage which Matt walked and danced across.
 I can’t describe how much I enjoyed this show.

 I’ve been on a high ever seen I saw them in Sheffield and I cannot wait to see them again in August at Glasgow Summer Sessions.

 What Is It Like To Attend Sheffield Arena In A Wheelchair?